application guidelines & documents

 - Confirmed receipt of bank transfer of € 100 (application fee) to Stichting Sources, ABN AMRO Bank N.V.
 (Apollolaan 171, 1077 AS Amsterdam, Netherlands), BIC: ABNANL2A, IBAN: NL04 ABNA 0637 9113 85 (account n° 637 9113 85).

 For non-English native speakers: Treatments or scripts may be submitted in your native language!
-English translations will be necessary only if you are pre-selected, and the workshop you applied for does not offer a small group working in your native language.
+English translations will be necessary only if you are pre-selected.
 Please note: Both the synopsis of your project and your complete application (including cv, motivation letter, etc.) must be submitted in English.

 All documents received will be treated as confidential.
 Applicants themselves must take care of registration of copyrights, etc. Please make sure you keep a copy of the completed application form and enclosures.